balena-io/debugging-masterclass/README.md

 A device with a VPN Only status is not able to apply any new changes made such as deploying new releases, applying service configuration values, or switching to local mode.
 However, it is accessible via SSH or the web terminal.
 Performing an action such as rebooting or restarting containers might work, but most likely will not.
 This is because the device loses its Heartbeat if it's not communicating with the API, which is usually when the Supervisor on the device is not running or crashing.
 Since we have VPN access, we can SSH into the device and investigate further.

-#### 12.3 What do these states mean for my application ?
+#### 12.3 What do these states mean for my app ?

-A device can be Heartbeat or VPN Only and still have full internet access, which means your applications may be deployed and continuing to run without interruption.
+A device can be Heartbeat or VPN Only and still have full internet access, which means your app may be deployed and continuing to run without interruption.
 However, in the case of VPN Only, future updates will not be deployed until the Supervisor on the device is fixed.

 ## Conclusion